Degree and Certification

 - Twenty hours in a service-learning environment serving in community organizations (e.g., Big Brothers Big Sisters, Granny’s House).

 You must apply for admittance into Mid-Level in the spring of your sophomore year.
 For more information about the application process, please consult your adviser.

-In this phase, course work consists of learning the different methods of teaching biology.
-This includes understanding the nature of science, strategies for assessing science learning and pathways for developing into a biology teacher.
+Course work consists of learning the methods of teaching Earth science.
+This includes understanding the nature of science, strategies for assessing science learning and pathways for developing into an Earth-science teacher.

-You will spend approximately 24 hours per semester in classrooms working with biology students and teachers.
-As you gain experience in schools and familiarity with local classrooms, you begin to work with individual students, small groups and eventually lead class instruction.
+You will spend approximately 24 hours per semester in classrooms working with Earth-science students and teachers.
+As you gain experience in schools and familiarity with local classrooms, you will work with individual students, small groups and eventually lead whole class instruction.

-You will be assigned to a high school biology classroom for a 16-week, full-time internship under the mentorship of an experienced high school biology teacher.
-During this internship, you will work with your mentor to plan, implement, and assess instruction and management of biology classes.
+You will be assigned to a high school Earth-science classroom for a 16-week, full-time internship under the mentorship of an experienced high school Earth-science teacher.
+During this internship, you will work with your mentor to plan, implement and assess instruction and management of Earth science classes.